 - 9. The following risks remain as high risks: - Increase in the number of children and adults with additional support requirements leading to a rise in demand on services.
-(Risks 2.2) - Ensuring sufficient catchment places for East Renfrewshire children and young people across all sectors in light of impact of new residential developments - in particular the Local Development Plan.
+(Risk 2.2) - Ensuring sufficient catchment places for East Renfrewshire children and young people across all sectors in light of impact of new residential developments in particular the Local Development Plan.
 (Risk 2.3) - Closure of facilities (related to Trust) as a result of unforeseen failure or management practices resulting in loss of attendance, revenue, damage to reputation and increased management fee.
 (Risk 2.4) - Scottish Child Abuse Inquiry Children accommodated by East Renfrewshire Council and legacy areas from 1930 may have been the victims of historical abuse whilst in foster care.
 Capacity to meet potential increase in demand in relation to access to records and potential claims against the Council as Inquiry work progresses.
 (Risk 4.4) - Increase in older people, particularly very old, due to demographic changes leads to an over demand on certain services and failure to meet legislation, overspend and negative publicity.
 (Risk 5.1) - Risk of failure of a key care provider, including care home, care at home and other care provider due to financial instability or significant care concerns.
 (Risk 5.2) - Significant pressures and lack of service capacity (vacancies and absence) impacts on service delivery and quality standards.
 Impact on service users and carers.
 Reputational risk to HSCP and Council.
 Risk of enforcement action should we fail to meet the Care Inspectorate requirements.
 (Risk 5.3) - Interruption to service or total inability to provide ICT services, resulting in impact to Council business, due to the loss of the Barrhead Data Centre and/or other critical infrastructure components due to fire, vandalism, equipment malfunction (including environmental controls).
-(Risk 6.7) - Impact of Living Wage on the council salary scales with continuing pressure on the lower grades of the scale.
-Not maintaining differentials between grades.
-(Risk 6.10) - Failure to achieve anticipated benefits and savings from the Finance/HR/Payroll System would lead services short of capacity and risk service delivery.
+(Risk 6.7) - Failure to achieve anticipated benefits and savings from the Finance/HR/Payroll System would lead services short of capacity and risk service delivery.
 (Risk 6.14) - As a result of the EU-UK Trade & Cooperation Agreement impacts, there is significant disruption to Council operations and the services we provide, including front line and support services.
 (Risk 6.16) - The UK significantly diverges from existing EU legal and regulatory provisions, leading to significant disruption to Council operations and services provided.
 This may include changes enacted through the Internal Market Act.
-(Risk 6.17) - The re-emergence, escalation or further waves of Covid-19 (or any other emerging pandemic) result in increased controls and restrictions being implemented within
+(Risk 6.17) - The re-emergence, escalation or further waves of Covid-19 (or any other emerging pandemic) result in increased controls and restrictions being implemented within East Renfrewshire.

-East Renfrewshire.
 This may impact on provision of services through: staff availability, supply chain issues, increased service demand, financial and service planning upheaval.
 (Risk 6.18)